An Optimal Switching Approach for Bird Migration

 In this subsection, we propose a new method to explore the effect of information on the optimal switching strategy changes.
 Specifically, we will model an individual as entering a new state with perfect information (regarding the quality of terminal site) if it chooses to rest at a particular stopover site.

 The numerical method for this case is outlined as follows.
 To address the state of perceiving perfect information after waiting at the stopover site, we introduce a new regime 4, marked in color magenta in graph, to the PDE system with its terminal reward replaced by perfect information $G(t)$.
 The parameters $v_4, \mu_4, \beta_4$ of regime 4 are the same with regime 1 (i.e., detour flight).
-For switching costs, we only set $h_{34} = 0.05$ at the stopover site and set any other switching costs related to regime $4$ at any other places to $\infty$.
+The individual who gained information cannot lose information anymore, i.e. for switching costs, we only set $h_{34} = 0.05$ at the stopover site and set any other switching costs related to regime $4$ at any other places to $\infty$.
 In this updated system, we use the same numerical approach described in Section 4 to compute the optimal control.
 Subsequently, we perform stochastic simulations.
 Initially, the bird follows the control derived under imperfect information, which corresponds to regimes 1, 2, and 3.
 If the bird chooses to wait at the stopover site, it switches to Regime 4 and follows the control derived under perfect information thereafter.
-This framework effectively implements the process of information-delivering at the stopover site.
+This framework effectively implements the process of information-gathering at the stopover site.

-We recall that $g(t)$ is the projection of $G(t)$ into step functions space in {\bf Mode 1}.
-In {\bf Mode 2}, $G(t)$ has the same shape as $g(t)$ but with the peak arriving earlier, as defined in \eqref{eq: mean_value} and \eqref{eq: moved_peak}.
+We recall that $g(t)$ is the projection of $G(t)$ into step functions space in {\bf Scenario1}.
+In {\bf Scenario2}, $G(t)$ has the same shape as $g(t)$ but with the peak arriving earlier, as defined in \eqref{eq: mean_value} and \eqref{eq: moved_peak}.